usnistgov/ThreeBodyTB.jl/docs/src/compile.md

 ## Python

-While running ThreeBodyTB using Julia is the easiest option, I understand that many users have existing codes in Python.
+While running ThreeBodyTB using Julia is the easiest option, I understand that many users have existing codes in python.
 Therefore, we have created a separate github package in python, [TB3PY](https://github.com/usnistgov/tb3py), that hosts a wrapper that allows the user to call the Julia functions directly like they were in